Communal dancefloor energy from the world's

 We focus on three main drivers:

-Maximizing the sustainability of seven key pillars, including travel and transport, energy, food and drinks, materials, water, nature and environment and community.
+Maximizing our event's sustainability, including travel and transport, energy, food and drinks, waste, water, nature and environment & community.

 02. Data